Updated: Sep 29, 2022

 ROW 1: (hood) sc in bl of 2nd ch from hook, dc in bl of next ch, *sc, dc*, repeat instructions in ** across, turn – 36 (60) sts

 ROW 2: ch 1, *sc, dc*, repeat instructions in ** across, turn – 36 (60) sts

 Repeat Row 2 until hood measures 17 (19)”.
 Do not f/o.

 ROW 3: (scarf) ch 1, *sc, dc*, repeat instructions in ** across until you’ve worked a total of 16 (22) sts, turn

 Repeat ROW 2 until project measures 47 (53)” and f/o leaving approx. 15 (21)” tail.

 With st markers, attach the first row of the hood and the last row of the scarf together (making sure the scarf is not twisted).
 Whip st together and f/o.
 (This is now the WS of the scarf since there is a seam line.)

 With the WS facing you, fold hood section in half and attach st markers.
 Using long tail, whip st hood together and f/o.

 Weave in all ends.

-And that's it, friends!
+That's it, friends!
 You now have yourself a beautiful, cozy accessory.
-I hope you love it as much as I do!
+I hope you love it as much as I do.
 Don't forget to tag #KayKrochets and #TrailheadHoodedScarf on social media so I can see your creation!